 Types of Gar:

-As we have already commented, there are 7 live species of Gar, the rest are extant.
+There are 7 live species of Gar, the rest are extant.
 They are:

 - Alligator Gar (Atractosteus spatula): The largest member of the gar family, it’s called like that because locals often mistook it for an alligator.